Deep inside Earth, scientists find weird blobs and mountains taller than Mount Everest

 At the very center of Earth is the inner core, a 760-mile-wide ball of iron.
 Seismic studies show that it consists of iron crystals that are kept solid by tremendous pressure even though it is hotter than the surface of the sun.
 It’s the youngest major structure inside the planet, having begun freezing out of the liquid part of the core less than a billion years ago.
 Adding to the weirdness, the inner core rotates slightly faster than the rest of the planet.

-“There are many, many questions remaining about the structure of core,” Romanowicz says.
+“There are many, many questions remaining about the structure of the inner core,” Romanowicz says.

 Back to Earth’s beginnings